openenclave/openenclave/doc/refman/md/enclave_8h_a6a6de71dcece7c98bd97e0a1d16787a8_1a6a6de71dcece7c98bd97e0a1d16787a8.md

 ---
 # OE_Strlcpy()

-Enclave implementation of standard strlcpy() function.
+Enclave implementation of the standard strlcpy() function.

 ## Syntax